davkow/on-my-bookshelf/docs/tutorials/search-for-a-user-by-email.md

-# Tutorial: Search for a user by email, name, or user ID
+# Tutorial: Search for a user by email, name, or ID

-This tutorial shows you how to search for (get) a user by email, name, or user ID in the on-my-bookshelf service.
+This tutorial shows you how to search for (get) a user by email, name, or ID in the on-my-bookshelf service.

 Expect this tutorial to take about 15 minutes to complete.